fnando/i18n-js/README.md

 end
 ```

-If you files in a different location, the remember to configure file paths
+If your files are located in a different path, remember to configure file paths
 accordingly.

 Now you can run `guard start -i`.